Last Updated on

 Accusing someone of taking steroids is basically the same as accusing him of being a liar and a cheat.

 But if he is lying, it is only because he has to.
 What option does he have?
 Wrestlers who aren’t taking steroids will be smaller than the competition, will not be able to recover from exercise as quickly, will find it more difficult to focus, and will be more susceptible to injury.

 Also, apologies to any wrestling fans but it is not a real sport.
-Yes it is a very physical endeavour, and it takes as much dedication and hard work as any other sport.
+Yes, it is a very physical endeavour, and it takes as much dedication and hard work like any other sport.
 But the results of wrestling are pre-determined.

 This is not to disparage wrestling, but it is a performance akin to acting.
 That means that taking performance enhancers is not cheating any of your competitors, but rather it is enhancing the performance.